SHORT BIO AND RESEARCH SUMMARY:

-I am a second-year PhD student at the Computer Science and Engineering Department at the University of Michigan, Ann Arbor, USA working with Prof. Ronald Dreslinski and Prof. Trevor Mudge.
-I earned my undergraduate degree in Electrical and Electronics Engineering from Birla Institute of Technology & Science (BITS) Pilani, India, and a Master's degree in Electrical Engineering with thesis from the Technion - Israel Institute of Technology, Israel.
-As a part of my Master's thesis, I worked with Prof. Shahar Kvatinsky, and I was a member of ASIC^2 Research Group.
+I am a final-year PhD candidate in the Computer Science and Engineering Department at the University of Michigan, Ann Arbor, USA working with Prof. Ronald Dreslinski and Prof. Trevor Mudge.
+I earned my undergraduate degree in Electrical and Electronics Engineering from Birla Institute of Technology & Science (BITS) Pilani, Goa, India, and a Master's degree in Electrical Engineering with thesis from the Technion - Israel Institute of Technology, Israel.
+As a part of my Master's thesis, I worked with Prof. Shahar Kvatinsky.

 In case this page is not up-to-date, I believe that Google Scholar is reasonably accurate.

 N. Talati, A. Haj Ali, R. Ben Hur, N. Wald, R. Ronen, P. E. Gaillardon, and S. Kvatinsky, "Practical Challenges in Delivering the Promises of Real Processing-in-Memory Machines," Design, Automation, and Test in Europe DATE 2018.

 R. Ben Hur, N. Wald, N. Talati, and S. Kvatinsky.
 “SIMPLE MAGIC: Synthesis and In-memory Mapping of Logic Execution for Memristor Aided loGIC,” International Conference on Computer Aided Design ICCAD 2017.

 J. Ruben, R. Ben Hur, N. Wald, N. Talati, A. Haj Ali, P.E.
 Gaillardon, and S. Kvatinsky.
 “Memristive Logic: A Framework for Evaluation and Comparison,” International Symposium on Power and Timing Modeling, Optimization, and Simulations PATMOS 2017.